blockchain-certificates/cert-verifier/README.md

 # cert-verifier
-library and service for verifying digital certificates
+library and service for verifying blockchain certificates

 Initial repo for verification library and service.
 In progress.